-Bethany Hickey is a personal finance writer at Finder, specializing in banking, lending, insurance, and crypto.
+Bethany Hickey is a banking editor and personal finance expert at Finder, specializing in banking, lending, insurance, and crypto.

 Bethany’s expertise in personal finance has garnered recognition from esteemed media outlets, such as Nasdaq, MSN, Yahoo Finance, GOBankingRates, SuperMoney, AOL and Newsweek.
 Her articles offer practical financial strategies to Americans, empowering them to make decisions that meet their financial goals.
 Her past work includes articles on generational spending and saving habits, lending, budgeting and managing debt.